Legislative priorities

 Our key issues include:

-The state’s Charter School Law (CSL) dates back to 1997, and outside of adding provisions which allowed for the creation of cyber charter schools in 2002, has seen very little change since its enactment 25+ years ago.
+The state’s Charter School Law (CSL) dates back to 1997, and outside of adding provisions which allowed for the creation of cyber charter schools in 2002, had seen very little change since its enactment 25+ years ago.

-PSBA also created the Keystone Center for Charter Change at PSBA (Center).
+More information on charter school reform can be found on the Keystone Center for Charter Change at PSBA (Center).
 The mission of the Center is to build support for the development and enactment of legislation that would provide regulatory and funding changes to the CSL through active advocacy, timely research, increased awareness, as well as education on issues related to charter school reform.
 The Center’s website is an excellent resource for facts, figures and explanations that demonstrate the need for reform.

 Special Education

 School districts are required by law to provide students with disabilities with a free appropriate public education, or “FAPE”.
-The provision of FAPE requires schools to provide the programs, services and supports that a student with a disability needs in order to receive an education.
+The provision of FAPE requires schools to provide the programs, services and supports that a student with a disability need in order to receive an education.
 These added rights and protections come at an additional cost.
 But as costs have increased, state and federal special education funding has failed to keep pace.
 In the 2011-12 school year, 32% of all special education expenditures were covered by state and federal funding.
 By 2021-22 that percentage had fallen to just 24%.

-To meet the needs of the state’s 313,000 public school students with disabilities and to better enable all school districts to provide world-class special education programs and services, the state and federal governments should increase their share of special education funding.
+To meet the needs of the state’s 324,000 public school students with disabilities and to better enable all school districts to provide world-class special education programs and services, the state and federal governments should increase their share of special education funding.

 Schools need adequate and continued state resources in order to supplement current mental health programs and services and to help with continued funding of these programs and services as one-time federal pandemic and state mental health grant dollars are exhausted.
 These critical funds allow districts to provide additional mental health staff and services that best meet the needs of their students and communities.

 PSBA also supports common sense efforts to help our schools in safety matters while emphasizing that there is no one-size-fits-all solution to providing safe school environments.
 School districts are vastly different throughout Pennsylvania in their needs; therefore, the best approaches to school safety often must be determined at the local school district level.
-The state must provide schools with continued and long-term funding, assistance and flexible options that best meet the needs of their communities to provide safe and secure school environment.
+The state must provide schools with continued and long-term funding, assistance and flexible options that best meet the needs of their communities to provide a safe and secure school environment.
 Grants should also be available to assist schools in meeting safety and security preparedness initiatives, including funds for physical security enhancements, personnel, training and other needs.

 Voucher programs redirect taxpayer dollars from public schools to pay for private educational uses.
 Repackaged under different names, private school vouchers all function to undermine public education and publicly subsidize private education.
 Legislative proposals to create voucher plans have been introduced in states across the country, including Pennsylvania.